3 Mins Read

 Bethencourt is the current CEO of Wild Earth, the plant-based pet food brand that has attracted investment from major figures including Paypal co-founder and Facebook’s first investor Peter Thiel and Mark Cuban on ABC’s Shark Tank.
 He has also backed over 120 early-stage food and biotech startups in the past six years, being the first investor in several of the leading companies in the space, including Memphis Meats, Geltor, The NotCo and Shiok Meats.

 As the managing partner of SFV, Bethencourt will be sourcing deal flow and leading investment decisions in plant-based, cell-based and recombinant protein food tech entrepreneurs.

 Our mission is to support founders developing sustainable food products and scaling profitable companies in the global US$12 trillion food and grocery retail market.Ryan Bethencourt & Mariliis Holm, Co-Founders of SFV

 Holm will be managing scientific diligence and day-to-day operations of SFV, backed by her years of experience and knowledge in the industry.
-She previously worked as the former head of food science at Finless Foods following roles in R&D at Mondelez and IFF, and also co-founded algae-based protein company Nonfood.
+She previously worked as the former food scientist at Finless Foods following roles in R&D at Mondelez and IFF, and also co-founded algae-based protein company Nonfood.

 “While Ryan is the veteran in business and fundraising at SFV, I have a decade of experience in the food industry from founding startups to working at top companies and research institutes around the globe,” Holm told Green Queen.
 “I am particularly excited to back and work with talented female founders leading the future of food space.”